Egor2001/wave-model/README.md

 linear | 7.5 % | 14.6 %
 Z-order | 0.8 % | 6.1 %

-One possible explanation of these incorrelation is that vectorization is better for linear layout, so that cache misses may be not crucial in this case.
+One possible explanation of this incorrelation is that vectorization is better for linear layout, so that cache misses may be not crucial in this case.
 (this guess needs to be verified).